623480/Zuii/README.md

 # JSX
-- JSX is HTML like Syntax but not HTMl
+- JSX is HTML like Syntax but not HTML
 - JSX which makes easier to write code in react instead of using pure react.
 - which makes code readable and clean
 - JSX is not JS understandable language